techidaily/site-fox-hovers/source/_posts/updated-2024-approved-a-compreayers-guide-to-video-refinement-from-standard-definition-to-dynamic-range-zenith.md

 This solution is useful for converting HDR-level video content into the legacy format, using on-demand or live pre-recorded material.
 While content providers are best for SDR to HDR conversion, you can expect better-quality control and monitoring work within the production environment.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OdlXe5RELW0?si=Iz1H1QnLQVw-Eu3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Method 4: Convert SDR to HDR through a Third-party Encoding Tool

 Speaking of live encoding, you should try out the optimized tool for GUI transcoding, like [EncodeGUI](https://encodegui.com/).
 This open-source and free video encoder works with AI integration to optimize overall video encoding and decoding functions.
 It is compatible with the NVIDIA GPU, which is suitable for HDR processing and conversion.